Jitamitra Malla: Gallery

 Wooden figurines depicting Jitamitra Malla's mother Padmavati and his step-mother Chandravati, c.
 1670.

-Maithili dramas
+Literary works

+Jitamitra Malla is known to have composed eight poems in the Newar language.
+Among those poems, only two have been published.

-Jitamitramalla is known to have composed ten dramas in the Maithili language although none of these have been published.
+He is also known to have composed ten dramas in the Maithili language although none of these have been published.
+Jitamitra Malla wrote two Newar plays, which are: